Celebrating Over 100+ Years of Excellencey

 Your own private well system can be one of the safest, most abundant source of water in the world today.
 As communities grow closer together, and domestic and industrial demands for water increase, there is a greater threat of pollution to surface water areas.
 Rivers, lakes, and reservoirs are open to all kinds of contamination, some of which are practically impossible to remove, even by a filter plant.
 But your own well, properly cased and located in an underground formation of water, bearing sand that filters and purifies, can give you safe water in the quantities you need for years to come.

 A contractor cannot always determine in advance the depth at which an adequate water supply will be found.
 Wells in neighbouring areas offer some guidance, but no definite assurance.

 Choosing a Site

-Care should be taken in choosing a site for a well, as well drilling is expensive and many well failures are indirectly caused by poor site location.
+As well drilling is expensive and many well failures are indirectly caused by poor site location, care should be taken in choosing a site for a well.
 For example, a well may become contaminated because it is located too close to a source of pollution such as a septic tank.
-The following minimum distances are recommended for the spacing between any well and potential source.
-Dug well: 100-foot drilled well with a water-tight casing to a depth of 20 feet to 50 feet.
+The following minimum distances are recommended for the spacing between any well and a potential source.
+Dug well is a minimum 100 ft. and a drilled well should be a minimum of 50 ft. from any contamination source.

 A well screen is a pipe-shaped device, usually commercially manufactured, having small openings that permit the easy entry of water into the well while keeping out the fine-grained materials.
-Fine grained material can plug the plumbing fixtures and cause excessive wear of the pump.
-The proper screen will allow water to enter the well with a minimum of resistance, thus increasing the well's effectiveness and yield.
+Fine-grained material can plug the plumbing fixtures and cause excessive wear of the pump.
+A proper screen will allow water to enter the well with minimum resistance, thus increasing the well's effectiveness and yield.